soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 - I remembered that my original dream was to design human factors for car interfaces.
 Why and when did I totally forget about that dream?
 - UX and Product Design practitioners are experiencing their "Oppenheimer" moment--reckoning with all the fallout that ease of use and devising frictionless engagement has wrought.
 (Fallout examples: attention/distraction crisis, tech and social media addictions, loss of skills and the ability to quickly react to unexpected problems because of certain types of automation)
 - A must-read for everyone living in the world today to become "informed, critical consumers of design."
 The book provides beautifully curated design anecdotes and histories, and in doing so--I think--gives a comprehensive, root-cause analytical summary for future generations to strive for better.
-- *(Uh, is this an Asana ad?)*
+- *("Is this an Asana ad?")* The Asana segment was a little jarring to me.
-- Also I think this book is a wonderful love letter to every person in a UX or UX-adjacent practice who entered this field for all the right reasons.
+- Overall, I think this book is a wonderful love letter to every person who is drawn to UX for its deeply rewarding insight and empathy puzzles.
+- It felt a little surreal reading the Afterward; some of the sentences uttered were ones I've said verbatim at work countless times--I think if I shared it with certain coworkers they'd still somehow miss the advice to start with specific users before all else.

 ## Set up my SFV Vanpool proposal {#vanpool}
 I enjoy going into office, but it's been rough on our cars.
 The company I work for offers a vanpool program.
 I need enough coworkers to fill up the vanpool's **3 days per week with a passenger present each day** requirement to get this off the ground.
 Wish me luck! 🍀